sriramvsharma/PantheonCSV/README.md

 # PantheonCSV
-A CSV dump of the Pantheon Dataset, derived from Pantheon.World.
+A CSV dump of the Pantheon Dataset.
+Extracted from APIs provided at [Pantheon.World](https://pantheon.world/)